Ben8120/Dev-Interview-Questions/iOS.md

 11. What is Automatic Reference Counting?
 Automatic Reference Counting is a compile-time memory management technique.
 It guarantees objects are kept in memory only as long as they are required in object-oriented software development or are removed otherwise.

+12. What is Cocoa Touch?
+To create iOS applications, Apple created the Cocoa Touch framework.
+Classes in Cocoa Touch that begin with "NS" or "UI".
+Cocoa is a prerequisite for running applications on the iPhone.
+Think of cocoa or any framework as a bridging mechanism between a device and a programming language.